New Child Support Statute Takes Effect This Summer

 The new Illinois child support statute (Public Act 99-764) takes effect in July of 2017, and will undoubtedly change child support obligations for Illinois parents.

-André Katz is the co-Founder of the Chicago based law firm, Katz & Stefani, LLC, and served as the chairman of the committee responsible for the overhaul of the Illinois divorce laws (most which went into effect in 2016), including the new child support statute.
+André Katz is the co-Founder of the Chicago family law firm, Katz & Stefani, LLC, and served as the chairman of the committee responsible for the overhaul of the Illinois divorce laws (most which went into effect in 2016), including the new child support statute.
 Katz said he and his committee felt a need for the change because the child support formula was very outdated.